 I am not speaking generally, here.
-Everyone is different, and each circumstance unique.
+Everyone is different, and each circumstance is unique.

 But we also want to be aware of the influence we have on their lives as parents.
 We will affect them with our good and bad parenting.
-Keeping that balance in mind, when it comes to disciplining strong-willed kids, I have already witnessed a lot who ended up pushing back even harder in the face of discipline.
-So hard that they broke any relationship off that they had with their family.
+Keeping that balance in mind, when it comes to disciplining strong-willed kids, I have already witnessed a lot who ended up pushing back even harder in the face of harsher punishment.
+So hard that they broke off any relationship they had with their family.

-And even though we can’t always control those situations, we can do our best to give our kids what they need on their journey of life—parents.
-They need YOU more than any stronger or harsher punishment that you give them.
+And even though we can’t always control those situations, we can do our best to give our kids what they need on their journey in life.
+Parents, your strong-willed child needs YOU more than any stronger or harsher punishment that you give them.

 They need to be accepted for who they are, mistakes, and all.
+They need grace.
 And when all we can offer them is frustration with their behavior and shortcomings, they will begin to feel defeated and incapable of pleasing you.